stoyan/yieldToMain/README.md

 - Pure computation examples (where "pure" means a JS loop without any DOM involvement)
 - DOM access in addition to computations
 - Multiple runs while reporting the median

+A live version of the demo is [right here](https://www.phpied.com/files/yieldToMain/examples/heavy.html).

 ## Build Formats